The Pesticides Management Code

 - for green space maintenance, the owner of the premises must hold

 a Subclass D4 “Application in Ornamental Horticulture” permit, and

 pesticide application work must be carried out by a Subclass CD4

 certificate holder, or must be supervised by a certified individual.

-In Québec, pesticides are divided into five classes according to their
+In Québec, pesticides are divided into classes according to their

 level of risk for the environment and for public health.
 The table below